SalanKatuwal/django-quiz-app/README.md

 # 🧠 Django Quiz App
 A dynamic and interactive quiz web application built using Django.
 Users can test their knowledge across various categories and difficulty levels with a smooth, timed quiz interface.
-The app includes OTP-based email verification, session-managed quiz flow, and personalized game history tracking.
+The app includes **OTP-based email verification**, secure **user authentication with login/logout**, session-managed quiz flow, and personalized game history tracking.

 ## Features
 - Category selection: History, Science, Sports, and Geography